Lâm Văn Phát: Nguyễn Khánh

 He was then promoted and served as the commander of III Corps, which oversaw the region of the country surrounding Saigon from 2 February until 4 April 1964, when he was replaced by Lieutenant General Tran Ngoc Tam.
 Phát's promotion coincided with a coup by General Nguyễn Khánh against the officers who removed Diệm.
 Many of these, such as Generals Trần Văn Đôn, Lê Văn Kim, Tôn Thất Đính and Mai Hữu Xuân were put under house arrest, opening up vacancies for other generals.

 Phát was regarded as a dour military tactician who persisted with his pre-devised battleplan once hostilities had commenced, refusing to change tactics even when difficulties arose.
 In one engagement in 1964 in Bến Tre Province in the Mekong Delta, Phát was blamed for the loss of an American helicopter in addition to heavy personnel losses after he proceeded with an attack despite advice to the contrary from his junior officers.
 U.S. military advisers who worked with Phát reportedly regarded him as competent, albeit dour and lacking in charisma.
+However a March 1964 assessment by III Corps' senior U.S. military advisor, Colonel Wilbur Wilson, described Phát as a "personally very charming" former French officer who spoke excellent English.
+"As a matter of protocol will almost always agree with a recommendation on most any subject, but this does not mean that the recommendation will be implemented."
+Politically ambitious but "professionally incompetent and emotionally unstable," Phát was known to "lash out with his swagger stick and give... a caning on the spot" to any soldier who displeased him.
+Yet at the same time, he exhibited what Wilson termed "almost a psychopathic horror of issuing a direct order to a subordinate."